 Mas des Bressades Cuvée Tradition Blanc, AOC Costières de NîmesRegular price €17.00

-"This has always been one of my favourite estates for inexpensive, well-made, supple red and white wine.
+‘This has always been one of my favourite estates for inexpensive, well-made, supple red and white wine.
 The nose is lightly floral, the palate elegantly textured with peaches and melons, the finish satisfying.
-Good medium-bodied wine with a touch of warmth."John Wilson, Irish Times (September, 2012)
+Good medium-bodied wine with a touch of warmth.’

-The Costières de Nîmes, the Rhone’s southernmost appellation, was previously called Costières du Gard before a name change in 1989.
-Until 2004 it was considered part of the Languedoc but today it is included in the Rhône, and Mas des Bressades' top-tier whites are produced from typical varieties of the region including Grenache blanc, Marsanne, Roussanne, and Viognier.
+The Costières de Nîmes, the Rhône’s southernmost appellation, was previously called the Costières du Gard before a name change in 1989.
+Until 2004 it was considered part of the Languedoc, but today it is included in the Rhône region, and Mas des Bressades' top-tier whites are produced from typical varieties of the region including Grenache Blanc, Marsanne, Roussanne, and Viognier.

-Costières de Nîmes was settled by veterans of Julius Caesar's campaigns in Egypt, and today's bottles of wines from the appellation bear the unlikely symbol of that time's Roman settlement - a crocodile chained to a palm tree.
+Costières de Nîmes was settled by veterans of Julius Caesar's campaigns in Egypt, and some modern wine bottles from the appellation bear the unlikely symbol of that time's Roman settlement—a crocodile chained to a palm tree.